-- Total amount of 'non-market change', including new construction, rezoning changes and subdivisions is approximately $33.9 billion, an increase of almost 53 percent from the 2021 Roll of $22.1 billion.
+- Total amount of 'non-market change', including new construction, rezonings and subdivisions is approximately $33.52 billion, a decrease of almost one percent from the 2022 Roll of $33.85 billion.

-- Approximately 88% of all B.C. properties are classified with some residential (Class 1) component.
+- Approximately 77% of all properties are classified with some residential (Class 1) component.